 Yes, some of the myths contradict each other.
 We’re a diverse membership and we know what works for one organisation may not work for another.
-But we also know that what didn’t work for one organisation may work for another with the benefit of shared insights.
+But we also know that what didn’t work for one organisation may work for another using shared insights.

-From participants at Innovation2017, here’s our ‘Myths of Innovation’
+From participants at conference, here’s our ‘Myths of Innovation’

 - “That everyone has the same understanding of the meaning of “innovation”.

 - “That a dedicated innovation team will solve the problems and will make the business more innovative.”